Kastro, Thasos: Genoese fortress

-The settlement was first mentioned in 1434 in connection with the establishment of a local fortress or citadel (acropolis) by Umberto Grimaldi, when Thassos was ruled by the Genoese Dorino I Gattilusio.
+The settlement was first mentioned in 1434 in connection with the establishment of a local fortress or citadel (acropolis) by Umberto Grimaldi, when Thasos was ruled by the Genoese Dorino I Gattilusio.
 The ruins of the citadel's wall can still be seen.
 Over the centuries, Kastro, like other mountain villages, was a refuge from pirates.
 After the fall of Constantinople in 1453 a large number of Greeks came to the island, and most settled in Theologos and Kastro.
 Under Ottoman administration, the place was known as Yenihisar (New Castle).

 Because of its remote and inhospitable location it remained a poor settlement, and in 1856 had only 60 houses.

 In the late 19th century, the island's inhabitants started to move from mountain villages to the coast, transforming temporary fishermen's settlements into villages.
 Inhabitants of Kastro moved to the villages of Kalyvia and Limenaria.
 A similar thing happened to most mountain villages: Kazaviti (Megalos/Mikros Prinos) has Prinos, Rachoni has Skala Rachoniou, Theologos has Potos, etc. Many names of coastal villages on the island start with "Skala" ("ladder" in Greek), referring to the connection between the mountain village and its coastal village.